ChessWorld.net - Play Online Chess

 What is the easiest chess opening for White?

-White and Black choices
+White and Black decisions

 What opening should I play as Black against 1.e4?